The Londoner Macao: Development and construction

 Architecture firm Aedas was the lead architect for all Las Vegas Sands projects on the Cotai Strip.
-The firm employed all local consultants and for developing, coordinating and implementing the design.
+The firm employed local companies for developing, coordinating and implementing the design.
 The main contractor was Hsin Chong Construction Group Limited.

 In November 2005, Las Vegas Sands announced a deal with Shangri-La Hotels and Resorts for them to manage one hotel tower in the complex, with 500 rooms under their luxury Shangri-La brand and 1,000 rooms under their business-class Traders Hotels brand.

 In February 2006, Las Vegas Sands announced a deal with Starwood Hotels to operate two hotel towers in the complex under their Sheraton Hotels brand and a third hotel tower under their luxury St. Regis Hotels brand.

 Construction of the project was slowed and complicated in part by government restrictions on how many foreign workers could be hired in the labor-starved territory.
-According to the main contractor: "Work started in 2006 but the project went through a period of suspension due to the global economic crisis.
-During this period, work on the project came to a complete stop and it was therefore quite a challenge to restart the project.
+According to the main contractor: "Work started in 2006 but the project went through a period of suspension due to the 2008 financial crisis.
+During this period, work on the project came to a complete stop and it was quite a challenge to restart the project.
 Staff had to be recruited and contractors engaged.
 Over 130 contractors were involved in the project.
 The imported labour quota restrictions have also been challenging."

 The number of gaming tables at the resort was a thorny issue as well, since the local government imposed a cap on tables until 2013.
 The company stated in early August 2011 that Sands Cotai Central would have up to 530 tables versus the 670 it was planning previously.